 The IM System accepts sales input directly from the Order Entry System (optional) by executing procedure IM05.
 Procedure IM09 is the same as procedure OE09 in the Order Entry System when entering Product Master Records.

 The IM System software references Customer Master Records when printing the inventory Packing List (IM12) and entering stock sales information (IM01), as well as Vendor Master Records when entering product purchases (IM01).
 These optional master records are maintained by the Order Entry System and Accounts Payable System (optional).

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the IM executable programs.
-The latest MS Windows inventory management programs (32-bit) are the same as the DOS inventory management programs (16-bit code) for compatibility.
-For inventory data archiving and historical reporting, the same IM executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old inventory data and programs to a separate hard disk drive in order to view or print inventory reports.
+The latest Windows 10 inventory management programs (32-bit) are the same as the DOS inventory management programs (16-bit code) for compatibility.
+For inventory data archiving and historical reporting, the same IM executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old inventory data and application programs to a separate hard disk drive in order to view or print inventory reports.